Top 9 European music festivals to hit up this year

 1. Tomorrowland, Belgium

-If you're a fan of electronic music, you need to head to Tomorrowland, which is generally considered to be one of the best electronic music festivals in the world.
-Taking place in Flanders in Belgium each July, this festival is famous for its insane lineups, incredible show stagings, and fabulous crowd.
+If you are a fan of electronic music, you need to head to Tomorrowland, which is generally considered to be one of the best electronic music festivals in the world.
+Taking place in Flanders in Belgium, the 2026 edition is themed CONSCIENCIA and runs across two weekends: July 17-19 and July 24-26, 2026.
+This legendary gathering is famous for its insane line-ups, incredible show stagings, and fabulous international crowd.

 Video: YouTube / Tomorrowland